Child home care allowance | Our Services | KelaSkip to content

 Care supplement can be paid in the normal manner if the family's total gross income does not constitute a hindrance for payment of the supplement.
 The following types of income, among others, affect the amount of care supplement:

-• pregnancy allowance, parental allowance and paternity allowance
+• pregnancy allowance and parental allowance

 • sickness allowance